csullivan/weakrates/README.md

 Copyright:
 ----------
-This weak-rate library is open source, but copyrighted by Chris Sullivan.
+This weak-rate library is open source, but copyrighted by Chris Sullivan and the NSCL Charge-Exchange group.
 The code is released to the community under the Creative Commons attribution-noncommercial-share alike license: